kgsensei/BlooketHack/README.md

 ## Development News:

-#### New as of 1.15.22 [ M.D.Y ]
+#### New as of 3.10.22 [ M.D.Y ]

-This cheat still works but it's a little challenging to set up so unless you want a challenge look for a different hack, sorry.
+THIS CHEAT IS NO LONGER MAINTAINED; I WILL NOT FIX ISSUES OR ANSWER QUESTIONS ON IT.

 ## Features: